Compliance

 Workforce.com’s Payroll platform makes the hassle of recording, calculating, and paying overtime much easier.
 Through an extensive time clock system, employee overtime hours and pay are automatically compiled on electronic timesheets, helping you improve visibility, reduce errors, and avoid compliance risks.
 With special tags, you can customize multiple earnings rates to match your state’s specific overtime rules.
 These rates automatically trigger whenever an employee crosses into overtime.

-To learn more about how Workforce.com can help you manage overtime, book a call or start a free trial today.
+To learn more about how Workforce.com can help you manage overtime, book a call today.

 Schedule, engage, and pay your staff in one system with Workforce.com.